appearin/policy/privacy-policy.md

 periods for which your personal data will be retained.
 In such cases, we will determine the period of retention based on the following
 criteria:
-1. Account information, Room information will be retained until you decide to delete your account or delete a room in Whereby.
+1. Account information, room information will be retained until you decide to delete your account or delete a room in Whereby.
-2. Information about you used for Product & Marketing communication will be retained as long as you have given us consent to use this information.
+2. Information about you used for product & marketing communication will be retained until you withdraw your consent or opt-out.
+You can control your permissions
 3. The period of retention of usage information will be determined based on the need for historical data to determine statistical validity and relevance for product decisions and technical